 This all-marble space by Studio LifeStyle is the ultimate luxury.
 Pale marble paired with matte black door frames emphasizes the sophistication of this space.

 This bathroom by Amber Interiors features a marble floor and marble shower to create a luxe and layered space.
-The rest of the space is left white with just a few neutral accents to let the marble shine.
+The rest of the room is left white with just a few neutral accents to let the marble shine.

 If you can't have a bathroom that's entirely covered in marble, why not try a marble sink?
-In this small NYC space, a black marble sink stands against a sunset-hued mural to create a moody space.
+In this small New York City space, a black marble sink stands against a sunset-hued mural to create a moody space.
 Plus, black marble and copper look fantastic together, especially when paired with muted blue-gray walls.

 If you're thinking of creating a marble statement wall, consider adding a shelf.
 This subtle detail will look chic once you arrange a few accessories on it to break up the wall space.

 As far as we're concerned, this is what our dream bath looks like.
-In this marble bathroom by Studio LifeStyle, a marble wall with an arched door separates the rest of the bathroom from the freestanding tub, which is accented with a wooden stool and magnolia branches.
+In this marble space by Studio LifeStyle, a marble wall with an arched door separates the rest of the bathroom from the freestanding tub, which is accented with a wooden stool and magnolia branches.